OpenModelica/BioChem/README.md

 ## License

-Copyright &copy; 2005-2008 MathCore Engineering AB, Linköpings universitet and Modelica Association
+Copyright &copy; 2005-2015 MathCore Engineering AB, Linköpings universitet and Modelica Association

-This Modelica package is free software and the use is completely at your own risk;
-it can be redistributed and/or modified under the terms of the [Modelica License 2](https://modelica.org/licenses/ModelicaLicense2) with the additional provision that changed parts of BioChem also must be made available under this license.
+The BioChem library is free software released under the terms of the [Mozilla Public License, version 2.0](BioChem/Resources/MPL_2.0.html).

 ## Development and contribution